CSC207-UofT/course-project-professional-speedrunners/phase2/design_document.md

 A big design decision we made for phase 1 is to implement our program as a web application.
 This means that instead of a single program responsible for everything, we would implement a backend server for handling data and a frontend UI that interacts with the user.
 We opted for using Spring framework to implement our backend as a REST API server, and Flutter for deploying frontend apps.
 We think that such a model is well suited for our program as a rating + price tracking app, and it demonstrates well the separation of layers in terms of a clean architecture design.

 For authentication we opted to use Firebase Auth to store password and generate session token for us instead of handling these on our own backend app.
 We believed that rather than implement the core authentication functionalities ourselves, using matured authentication solutions like Firebase Auth will offer us much stronger security by decoupling password storage and token issuing responsibility from our own resource server.

-We chose to upload our images to Firebase so that there would be no need for users to store them locally, where this would’ve increased the size of our application.
-Since our current implementation of the front end accepts images in the form of a URL, we must download the image in order to prevent the loss of any necessary pictures, hence the need for external storage.
+We chose to store images as url and use Firebase storage to upload our images and get permanent url.
+This way we can easily decouple the responsibility of storing large content from our data server, improving IO performance.
+In the future we can also easily hook up Contend Delivery Network so that clients can access these image resource at very low latency even when our data server is far away.

 ## Clean Architecture Properties

 We believe that our project adheres well to the clean architecture design, in fact, our project is packaged according to the clean architecture layers.
-Our entity classes are within the core.domain package, our use case classes in core.service and core.data package, adapters in framework.controller and framework.adapter package, and framework classes in framework.config, external dependencies, and our main application.
+Our entity classes are within the `core.domain` package, our use case classes in `core.service` and `core.data` package, adapters in `framework.controller` and `framework.adapter` package, and framework classes in `framework.config`, external dependencies, and our main application.